berkeley-dsep-infra/hubploy/docs/howto/hubploy-setup-dev-environment.rst

 you can try to build / deploy.

-If you don't have such a configuration set up, we recommend setting one up using the `hubploy-template repository <https://github.com/yuvipanda/hubploy-template>`_ and following the how-to on Deploying a JupyterHub with Hubploy (link later).
+If you don't have such a configuration set up, we recommend setting one up using the `hubploy template repository <https://github.com/yuvipanda/hubploy-template>`_ and following the how-to on Deploying a JupyterHub with Hubploy (link later).

 If you don't need to push your custom Hubploy anywhere (not recommended), you can just download hubploy with ``git clone https://github.com/yuvipanda/hubploy.git``.

-Most use-cases will require that you have a hosted repository for Hubploy, so you should fork the ` main Hubploy repository <https://github.com/yuvipanda/hubploy>`_ and then clone your fork ( recommended).
+Most use-cases will require that you have a hosted repository for Hubploy, so you should fork the `main Hubploy repository <https://github.com/yuvipanda/hubploy>`_ and then clone your fork (recommended).

 Modifying Hubploy Files